datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 ```

 In general R is not often very helpful (at least when it produces errors).
 It can be helpful though if you need to understand **what** you can do with a function.
 R has its own baked in help that you can access by running "?function" where function is the function you want help about.
 This will open up something (if you are in RStudio it will open a page on the lower right) that explains:

--A short description of the function
+- A short description of the function
--How you can call the function (this sometimes includes related functions as well), including how to set different options (arguments)
+- How you can call the function (this sometimes includes related functions as well), including how to set different options (arguments)
--A description of the different options that the function has.
+- A description of the different options that the function has.
 These are called arguments and they can include a lot of different things depending on the function.
--A more detailed description of the function
+- A more detailed description of the function
--Examples of how the function is used (not often helpful examples though)
+- Examples of how the function is used (not often helpful examples though)

 `@instructions`
 This will be a simple assignment.
 All I want is for you to take vector used in the previous assignment and sort it but instead of having it go from low to high it should go from high to low.
 To do this you'll need to look up the help page of sort and look for an argument that you think will change the direction of the ordering.